-San José was founded around 1739 and is the largest city in Costa Rica with a population of 309,612.
+San José is the largest city in Costa Rica, with a population of 333,980.
+The city was founded around 1739.
+It is also the capital of Costa Rica.
 San José is located in the central valley, in the province of San Jose and serves as the capital of Costa Rica with national government offices located here.
 The city is an important economic and political center in Costa Rica.

 Problems Associated With The Biggest Cities In Costa Rica

 The largest cities in Costa Rica are home to a large number of people who move to these cities in search of employment and educational opportunities.
 However, this population increase in the cities has led to a set of problems such as congestion, increased crime rates, and violence.
 The rapid population growth in the country is likely to put a strain on the natural resources and decreased employment opportunities.
 Transport routes especially roads are faced with an influx of traffic slowing down movement from one place to another and increasing the chances of traffic accidents.
 Poverty rates in the country have led to increased crime rate and violence thus undermining the general security of the Costa Ricans.
 Congestion of people in the town has resulted in shortages of accommodation facilities and water.
 Other important cities in Costa Rica include Liberia, Puntarenas, San Vicente, Barranca, and Curridabat.